kitrady/stitch/README.md

 ### Other Crocheters Who Gave me Inspiration

 I am NOT the first person to wanted to make mathematically accurate crochet sphere.
 MsPremiseConclusion is the one who gave me the idea via this article https://mspremiseconclusion.wordpress.com/2010/03/14/the-ideal-crochet-sphere/.
 The math I use in this program to make a sphere is entirely of her creation, however the code is all original.
-As I add more shapes, the math behind them may or may not be based on MsPremiseConclusion's math.
+For shapes besides spheres, the math will be largely of my own design, as MsPremiseConclusion's method doesn't really work with other shapes.

 ### Glossary of Crochet Terms